Skip to main content

 When a client's clinical symptoms exceed what can be safely managed on site, the on-duty nursing team escalates to the appropriate partner hospital without delay.
 Escalation triggers include symptom severity crossing pre-agreed thresholds, vital-sign changes outside safe ranges, cardiac or neurological warning signs, and any patient-reported pain or distress that clinical judgement flags as worth hospital eyes.
 Transfer decisions are authorised by the psychiatrist on duty.

-6. Staff Credentials and Ratios
+What Are the Staff Credentials and Nursing Ratios at Jintara.

 • Denise O'Leary: Clinical Director and EMDR Therapist.
 MA Counselling Psychology, EMDRIA-certified, Beck Institute CBT trained.
 The only EMDRIA-certified clinician practising in Thailand.